What will you do in college to chase your passion and prepare yourself for a lifetime of success? What will it take?

 At the Dorf Makerspace on the first floor of the Innovation Hub (also called the Andrew S. Schuler Educational Resources Center, the ERC, or the library…), anyone can be a maker – we welcome students of all majors and class years.
 The space is dedicated to the production of physical objects and it’s 100% staffed by current Clarkson student employees – Maker Mentors – who are there to help you with the design and building of your project.
-Check out this virtual tour to see the equipment currently in the space and lookout for workshops happening every Sunday afternoon.
+Be on the lookout for workshops happening every Sunday afternoon.
 New equipment is being added and will be available for the fall semester.

 The Digital Making Suite

 Upstairs in the Innovation Hub you’ll find four rooms dedicated to digital making.
 In these areas you’ll find equipment for the creation and editing of audio, video, and photography projects (you can check out the student run Clarkson Ignite podcast on Spotify, iTunes, etc. – for a little inspiration).
 Workshops will also be held to assist users with equipment in these spaces.